-- 1. Critical appraisals of another person with whom a pupil has a close relationship. - 2.
-Gun or ammunition ownership. - 3.
+- 1. Critical appraisals of another person with whom a pupil has a close relationship. - Gun or ammunition ownership. - 3.
 Illegal, antisocial or self-incriminating behavior. - 4.
-Income or other financial information.

-5. Legally recognized privileged or analogous relationships, such as relationships with a lawyer, physician or member of the clergy.

-- 6. Medical history or medical information. - 7.
+Income or other financial information. - 5.
+Legally recognized privileged or analogous relationships, such as relationships with a lawyer, physician or member of the clergy. - 6.
+Medical history or medical information. - 7.
 Mental health history or mental health information. - 8.
 Political affiliations, opinions or beliefs. - 9.
 Pupil biometric information. - 10.
 The quality of home interpersonal relationships. - 11.
-Religious practices, affiliations or beliefs.

-12. Self-sufficiency as it pertains to emergency, disaster and essential services interruption planning.

-- 13. Sexual behavior or attitudes. - 14.
+Religious practices, affiliations or beliefs. - 12.
+Self-sufficiency as it pertains to emergency, disaster and essential services interruption planning. - Sexual behavior or attitudes. - 14.
 Voting history.

 A parent of a pupil that has a reasonable belief that a school district or charter school has violated this section may file a complaint with the attorney general or the county attorney for the county in which an alleged violation of this section occurred.
 The attorney general or the county attorney for the county in which an alleged violation of this section occurred may initiate a suit in the superior court in the county in which the school district or charter school is located for the purpose of complying with this section.
-After receiving written notice of an alleged failure to comply with this section, a school district or charter school that determines that a violation has occurred is not subject to a penalty or cause of action under this subsection, "cure"
+After receiving written notice of an alleged failure to comply with this section, a school district or charter school that determines that a violation has occurred is not subject to a penalty or cause of action under this section if the school district or charter school cures the violation.
+For the purposes of this subsection, "cure"